DeFiCh/handbook/src/drafts/loans.md

 * `destroyloanscheme`:

     Used to destroy a loan scheme.
-Can only be run by operator.

     Arguments:

     * `id`<span style="color: red">*</span>: the unique identifier of the loan scheme to destroy.
     * `ACTIVATE_AFTER_BLOCK`: if set, loan will be destroyed after the set block.
-The purpose is to allow good operators to provide sufficient warning.
+The purpose is to allow to provide sufficient warning.

     <span style="color: #FF00AF">Return</span>: Transaction hash.